obonaventure/cnp3/book/transport/transport.rst

 .. [#tcbtouch] As a TCP client will often establish several parallel or successive connections with the same server, :rfc:`2140` has proposed to reuse for a new connection some information that was collected in the TCB of a previous connection, such as the measured rtt.
 However, this solution has not been widely implemented.

+.. [#fdelack] If the destination is using delayed acknowledgements, the sending host will send two data segments after each acknowedgement.

+.. [#foldtcp] At this time, TCP implementations were mainly following :rfc:`791`.
+The round-trip-time estimations and the retransmission mechanisms were very simple.
+They were improved after the publication of [Jacobson1988]_

+.. [#fcredit] In this section, we focus on congestion control mechanisms that regulate the transmission rate of the hosts.
+Other types of mechanisms have been proposed in the literature.
+For example, `credit-based` flow-control has been proposed to avoid congestion in ATM networks [KR1995]_.
+With a credit-based mechanism, hosts can only send packets once they have received credits from the routers and the credits depend on the occupancy of the router's buffers.

+.. [#fflowslink] For example, the measurements performed in the Sprint network in 2004 reported more than 10k active TCP connections on a link, see https://research.sprintlabs.com/packstat/packetoverview.php.
+More recent information about backbone links may be obtained from caida_ 's realtime measurements, see e.g.  http://www.caida.org/data/realtime/passive/

+.. [#fwrap] In this pseudo-code, we assume that TCP uses unlimited sequence and acknowledgement numbers.
+Furthermore, we do not detail how the `cwnd` is adjusted after the retransmission of the lost segment by fats retransmit.
+Additional details may be found in :rfc:`5681`.

 .. include:: ../links.rst